Choosing a Degree Course

 So how do you start making this crucial decision?
 We recommend you research the following factors for each course you think you might like to do.
 (If you're applying to university in the U.S, check out our Choosing A College Major section).

 1. Qualifications and entry requirements

 Whichever undergraduate programme you choose, you will normally be expected to have a minimum grade in GCSE Mathematics and English, or equivalent.

-Some courses require you to have at least a C in Mathematics, so make sure you have this under your belt before you make any more decisions.
+Some courses require you to have at least a C (or a 4 in the new GCSE grading system) in Mathematics, so make sure you have this under your belt before you make any more decisions.

 It's also important to check you have chosen the correct AS and A2 levels for any degree you are considering, in order to meet any essential requirements set by the university or college providing the course.

 For example, all Medicine courses require either AS or A2 in either Biology or Chemistry (sometimes both); all Mathematics courses require a full A level in the subject, as well as Further Mathematics; Engineering courses often require an A2 in Physics or Mathematics, or both; other science degrees such as Biology and Psychology require you to have studied the subject to A2 level.

 So make sure you do your research thoroughly and prevent cutting yourself off to degree options you think you might be interested in.

 However, if the courses you are considering do not require you to study any particular A level subjects, think carefully about how the subjects you take could improve your chances of being accepted on to the degree programme.